geemus/notes/misc/jtbd.md

     * Desired Outcome = "direction of improvement + performance metric (usually time or likelihood) + object of control (the outcome) + contextual clarifier (describing context in which outcome is desired)"
 3. Quantify the degree to which each need is under/overserved: predictive data = discover where it can be done better, discover where it can be done cheaper, quantify degree of over/underserving, and determine strength/weaknesses of competing solutions
 4. Discover hidden segments of opportunity = discover key variables, create clusters/segments, profile segments (from profile data in survey)
-    * Quantify under/overserved with likhert surveys similar to "When [job step], how important is it to you that you are able to: [outcome]" and "When using [solution] how satisfied are you with your ability to: [outcome]", where both questions are asked for each outcome.
+    * Utilizes likhert surveys for each outcome similar to:
+        * "When [job step], how important is it to you that you are able to: [outcome]"
+        * "When using [solution] how satisfied are you with your ability to: [outcome]"
+        * "How much value is derived from accomplishing [job step]?"
 5. Market Strategy = Align existing products with market opportunities (see also 'Growth Strategy Matrix'  below)
     * Align current offerings with outcome-based segments
     * Communicate the strengths of those products to customers in the target segment